 So I took this job and resigned my Patent Office job in short order.
 So, later in the same year, 1985, I was already working in a space job.
 However, it had been a good experience going thru the Patent Academy and processing some patent applications.

-The division which hired me was helping to manage two space based experiments, Delta 180 and Delta 181 which launched in 1986 and 1987, but surprisingly to me, I kept being assigned to technical assessments of "ideas coming in" and "find a solution for this problem" analysis, which were usually very theoretical, and was kept out on the periphery of those two physical experiments.
+The division which hired me was helping to manage two space based experiments, Delta 180 and Delta 181 which launched in 1986 and 1987, but surprisingly to me, I kept being assigned to technical assessments of "ideas coming in" and "find a solution for this problem" analysis, which were usually very theoretical, and was separate from or maybe details to consider for those two physical experiments.

 One of my specializations was sensors for space cameras.
 It's funny now because the technology today is so vastly beyond what existed when I finally left that realm in 1987.
 The compact camera in your pocket or mobile phone are examples, the advances in semiconductor chips for sensors.

 There were other areas, too, including electromagnetic launchers and space power which were on my CV, but those turned out to be a tiny part of what I was involved in.

 The company had some other divisions which actually seemed more interesting to me in some ways than the division I was currently working for, and I sometimes wandered around to talk with people outside of my division.